shjdysd/motion-detection/README.md

 ```

 * You could to change the params for scene function in order to run HS or LK.
-* The default speed limit for the raod is 40 miles/hour, once the vehicle speed exceed the limit, the rectangle will turn to red.
+* The default speed limit for the raod is 40 miles/hour, once the vehicle speed exceeds the limit, the rectangle will turn to red.
 * See result in ./res/output.avi